 The Alesis Real Head is a favorite amongst drummers that love the feel of authentic percussion drums.
 Unlike other electronic drum products, this uses an authentic Mylar drum head.
 You can even adjust the tension in the drum head by using a drum key.

-As with most premium, electronic drum pads, the Alesis Real Head is dual-zone, which gives you access to a broader range of sounds.
+As with most premium, electronic pads, the Alesis Real Head is dual-zone, which gives you access to a broader range of sounds.

 The head is extremely velocity-sensitive, which means you’ll have complete control over your drum strokes.
 This Alesis design is compatible with most electronic drum kits and pad systems.